oil on canvas, framed in white (featured at the Elora Mill) 30" x 30"

 What I wish to present is my journey.
 While ostensibly based on the dynamic visual forces of nature, landscape and surroundings, these lyrical works are as much a landscape of my inner emotions, memories and history.
 I want my paintings to pulse with life and reveal a marriage of my cultural connections and ideas of aesthetics.
 This work allows me to consider the space between seen and unseen, which takes root in one’s senses and memory.
 I aim for the beauty and drama of evocative abstract painting within an ongoing exploration of what can be achieved in paint.
 I try to push the relation between form and colour to create a visual sensation of energy, emotion, and reality: epiphany.

-Yangyang’s ‘Ephiphany’ solo exhibition at the Elora Centre for the Arts this summer included captured the energy flow and the senses, and the fusion of eastern and western traditions.
+Yangyang’s ‘Ephiphany’ solo exhibition at the Elora Centre for the Arts recently included captured the energy flow and the senses, and the fusion of eastern and western traditions.
 She grew up in China, where she got her art education.
 While much of her influence comes from Chinese culture and arts, she is also influenced by western abstract expressionism painters like Willem De Kooning, Joan Mitchell, Philip Guston and Cy Twombly, among others.
 Her work reflects the blend of ideas between east and west, and is emblematic of the global nature of art.